Profile picture for user bb1252

 Biography

-He is currently researching a new comparative book entitled The Climate Hinge: Green Industrial Transitions in the Global South.
-This work explores how Brazil and South Africa, middle-income countries with export-oriented, internal combustion engine automobile manufacturing sectors, are navigating a rich world transition to electric vehicles.
+He is currently writing a new comparative book that investigates how climate change is reshaping economic and political life, with global perspective.
+Entitled The Climate Hinge: Green Industrial Transitions in the Global South, this work explores how Brazil and South Africa, middle-income countries with export-oriented, internal combustion engine automobile manufacturing sectors, are navigating a rich world transition to electric vehicles.

 Bradlow is a public scholar and he regularly writes essays for public-facing outlets including Foreign Affairs, Boston Review, Bloomberg’s CityLab, Phenomenal World, the Washington Post‘s Monkey Cage, and Africa Is A Country.
 His research has gained the interest of international news media such as the Financial Times, The Guardian, and Heatmap News.